Ethics of neuromarketing

-In the summer of 1957, social psychologist James Vicary shook the world with a controversial experiment.
-In a cinema, he secretly flashed messages about Coca-Cola and popcorn on the big screen.
-These messages were so short (3 milliseconds), that viewers were not aware of them.
-Yet, Vicary claimed that sales increased without doubt: Coca-Cola by 58% and popcorn by 18%.
-He got the media and the world hysterical.
+During the summer of 1957, a notorious experiment by the social psychologist James Vicary shook the world.
+Secretly, he flashed messages about Coca-Cola and popcorn on the big screen.
+The messages were so short (3 milliseconds) that viewers were not aware of them.
+Vicary argued that sales increased without a doubt: Coca-Cola by 58 per cent and popcorn by 18 per cent.
+He’s got the media and the world’s hysteria.

-His subliminal advertising got the reputation of manipulating people’s minds.
-Vicary later denied the experiment ever took place and distanced himself from all the fuss.
-Subliminal advertising is still a technique that marketers use to convince someone of the benefits of their product.
-But why does this work?
-How can it be that we respond to something we can’t even see?
+His subliminal advertising had the reputation of manipulating people’s minds.
+Subsequently, Vicary denied that the experiment had ever taken place and distanced himself from all the turmoil.
+Subliminal advertising is still a technique used by marketers to convince someone of the benefits of their product.
+But why is this working?
+How can it be that we are responding to something that we can’t even see?

-Research from a new interesting field can give you the answers: it’s called neuromarketing.
-This new branch of marketing uses brain research to get a better understanding of consumer behaviour.
-In particular, it can provide insights into processes we are not consciously aware of.
-Some questions we are often asked are: “Is this ethical?
-How far can we go using this for marketing?
-And what practices are there that don’t impact my reputation in a bad way?”We will discuss them all in this article so you will fully understand what’s good, and what’s not.
+Research in a new exciting field can give you answers: it’s called neuromarketing.
+This new marketing branch uses brain research to gain a better understanding of consumer behavior.
+In particular, it can provide insight into processes that we are not consciously aware of.
+Some of the questions we often ask are: “Is this ethical?
+How far are we going to use this for marketing?
+In addition, what are the practices that don’t have a bad impact on my reputation?”We’ll discuss all of them in this article, so you’ll fully understand what’s right, and what’s wrong.

 Combine brains with marketing